 Treatments for sandfly bites vary.
 It is most common to apply an antihistamine cream or calamine lotion to soothe the affected areas, or for a severe reaction an antihistamine pill may be required.

-If bitten, you should refrain from itching the bites as the risk of secondary infection will escalate should the skin be broken.
+If bitten, you should refrain from scratching the bites as the risk of secondary infection will escalate should the skin be broken.

 The following precautions may be taken to prevent being bitten.